 For a complete list of classes please refer to page 2 of the South Africa brochure.

 Participants live in apartments at Langerry Holiday Flats which overlook the beach.
 Each flat is fully furnished and equipped so students have the facilities to prepare their own meals.
-The flats are located approximately two miles from NMMU's campus.
-Students can use the public transportation system between NMMU and their flats, or walk.
+The flats are located approximately two miles from NMU's campus.
+Students can use the public transportation system between NMU and their flats, or walk.

 The approximate program dates for South Africa are late January to late May.